-Campground Description: Operated by the US Army Corps of Engineers, Hood Park is a beautiful 99 acre park, fully paved with rolling lawns, trees, swimming beaches and an adjacent day use area with BBQs and shelters.
+Campground Description: Operated by the US Army Corps of Engineers, Hood Park is a beautiful 99-acre park, fully paved with rolling lawns, trees, swimming beach and an adjacent day use area with BBQ grills and shelters.
 Very well maintained and operated.
-Hood Park offers restroom facilities with flush toilets and hot showers.
+Hood Park offers restroom facilities with flush toilets in the day use and campground and hot showers for campers.
 A boat launch is available at the day use area.
 Hiking trails are available as well as basketball courts and horseshoe pits.
-An amphitheater is available with a regular schedule of evening programs.
-The Northern boarder of Hood Park is the Snake river's Sacajawea Lake, formed by the pooling of the Snake and Columbia rivers.
-The Southern boarder of Hood Park abuts the McNary Wildlife Refuge, offering wildlife viewing.
-When the regular campsites fill, there are an additional 90 overflow sites without any facilities.
+An amphitheater is available with occasional evening programs during the summer recreation season.
+The northern border of Hood Park is the Snake river's Lake Sacajawea, formed by the pooling of the Snake and Columbia rivers.
+The southern border of Hood Park abuts the McNary Wildlife Refuge, offering wildlife viewing.
 Sacajawea State Park (no campgrounds) is approximately 4 miles west.
 Hood Park is located 3 miles south of Pasco, WA, at the intersection of US Highway 12 and State Route 124.
-Open April 1 until late September.
-Reservations are recommended.
+Visit www.recreation.gov for reservations and operating dates.

 Number of Sites: 69 with full or partial hookups plus 90 overflow sites with no facilities

 Water: Yes, at central locations only (no hook-ups at sites)